Gravehaus/liri-node/README.md

 -The terminal will then return the values of the user's input.
 Additionally to view it externally, the user can open this in a web browser and run the function there.

-(Include screenshots, gifs or videos of the app functioning)

--'[TO BE ADDED LATER WHEN FUNCTIONALITY IS RESTORED AND WORKING]'

 DEPLOYED LINK TO GITHUB: https://gravehaus.github.io/liri-node/